 When you add in the complexities of ‘fitting in’ and the expectations that can pressure us to abandon our truths… it can become even more difficult to keep that part of ourselves.

-I just read Childhood, a beautiful post by AspieKid.
-It inspired a comment and then somehow evolved into something more.
 It is another good reminder to make sure that there is time to let my boy just be.
 Yes, we have goals and things we need to support H in learning – but we also need to honour who he is in the moment.
 We need to understand that when to an adult it may seem like he is doing very little… he may be keeping safe and nurturing that part of himself that gives him strength and brings him peace.

 As a parent of a child who experiences the world differently, I think also about those in-between times, and stolen time, and the appreciation that comes with having lives structured so that those moments are so noticed, albeit sometimes rare.
 There are so many small things we are able to see and notice about the development of our children.
 Those hard-won gains which some might miss are huge!